FasilGibdaw/DMSP_SSJ/README.md

 # DMSP_utilities
-Data used in this program was downloaded from https://cdaweb.gsfc.nasa.gov/pub/data/dmsp/
+Data used in this program is from https://cdaweb.gsfc.nasa.gov/pub/data/dmsp/